MicrosoftDocs/dynamics-365-ai/ai-docs/sales/understand-forecast-projection-through-trend-chart.md

 ---
-title: "View forecast projection through trend charts | MicrosoftDocs"
+title: "View forecast projection through trend charts (Sales Insights) | MicrosoftDocs"
 description: "Use the trend charts to understand how each forecast amount is trending over time, comparing it against the period end prediction and quota." ms.date: 02/03/2020 ms.custom: